Instant Pot Pot Roast is a belly-warming meal that requires little prep!

 - 1 bay leaf

-- ½ cup broth/water or as needed
+- ½ cup broth or water, or as needed

 - 3 tablespoons cornstarch